uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-international-applicants.md

 Talk to your training provider about:

-  - home fee status (they are likely to offer this if you’ve been awarded a tuition fee loan)
+  - home fee status (they are likely to offer this if you've been awarded a tuition fee loan)
   - a [bursary or scholarship](/funding-your-training#bursaries-and-scholarships)

 ## More information